petersgrandadventure/singnet/README.md

 ### Contributing

-Please read [CONTRIBUTING](CONTRIBUTING.md) for details on  the process for submitting pull requests to us.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on the process for submitting pull requests to the SingularityNET project.

-See also the list of [contributors](https://github.com/opencog/singnet/graphs/contributors) who participated in this project.
+Here are some of list of the [contributors](https://github.com/opencog/singnet/graphs/contributors) who participate in this project.

 ### Versioning